-Figure S.1: Next decade GHG emissions of solar PV-based hydrogen production under various levels of reliability. *Indicates an hourly-reliable production pathway that has an unconstrained grid connection for added reliability. ** Indicates and hourly-reliable production pathway that has a constrained grid connection (10% grid use) for added reliability.
+Figure S.3: Next decade GHG emissions of solar PV-based hydrogen production under various levels of reliability. *Indicates an hourly-reliable production pathway that has an unconstrained grid connection for added reliability. ** Indicates and hourly-reliable production pathway that has a constrained grid connection (only 10% of the total electricity used at the facility can be from the grid) for added reliability.